Fatigue and Menopause: What You Need to Know

 The signs of menopausal fatigue include mental fuzziness, irritability, decreased wakefulness, lowered attention span, and memory lapses.
 You may find that you are lacking your usual zest for life.

-Stressful “Modern Lifestyle” and hormonal shifts, robs our body of energy.
+Stressful “Modern Lifestyle” and hormonal shifts rob our body of energy.

 Physical menopausal symptoms like night sweats and insomnia contribute to fatigue.
 Many women find themselves suffering from a chronic lack of sleep, and this is a contributory factor in fatigue during the day.
 Fatigue exacerbates menopausal symptoms such as anxiety, poor concentration, and a lack of confidence.
 You can easily find yourself in a spiraling, vicious circle.

-Let’s dive deeper what it means to suffer from extreme fatigue in menopause and what can we do to help our body recover!
+Let’s dive deeper into what it means to suffer from extreme fatigue in menopause and what we can do to help our bodies recover!

 Extreme fatigue is the feeling of tiredness that doesn’t go away and an overwhelming feeling of persistent exhaustion.
-Doctors don’t recognize it as a specific condition even though so many people suffer from chronic fatigue.
-They that fatigue it is not a full-blown condition, but a side effect of conditions or body function imbalances.
+Doctors don’t recognize it as a specific condition, even though so many people suffer from chronic fatigue.
+They say that fatigue is not a full-blown condition, but a side effect of conditions or body function imbalances.

 Over 45% of people experience fatigue in their life.
 Women are more at risk than men.